 Watch for reruns on France 1ère and France Ô, both public channels who broadcasted in overseas territories for the former and to the Metropolitan French public for the latter: an example on March 2013 on Réunion 1ère.
 Reporter Jacques Pavet followed current postman Cyril Maillot walking 30 kilometers a day through mountain paths, tropical forests and plains, carrying fifteen to twenty kilograms of mail, banknotes to serve the inhabitants or any necessary packets (medicine, lottery tickets,...).

 a song and a clip, Le Facteur de Mafate.
-Réunionnais du monde published an interview with Irvin Pausé, postman from 1951 to 1991, who estimated he walks five times around the Earth with the Mafate rounds.
+The website Réunionnais du monde published an interview with Irvin Pausé, postman from 1951 to 1991, who estimated he had walked five times around the Earth with the Mafate rounds.

 But, because La Réunion is an overseas département, the stamps of Metropolitan France have been used since départementalisation in 1947.
 And no stamp on the postmen of the Cirques has been issued yet.